matplotlib/matplotlib/doc/README.txt

 * sphinxext - Sphinx extensions for the mpl docs

-* mpl_data - a symbolic link to the matplotlib data for reference by sphinx documentation

 * mpl_examples - a link to the matplotlib examples in case any documentation wants to literal include them